-18 Such unusual trading activity or price movement (if it cannot be explained by any recent announcement or corporate activity) may signify trading by investors who are acting on unpublished information or market rumours.
-If left unchecked, this may mislead uninformed investors, who may presume that the sudden change in share price and trading volume in the listed issuer's securities refects a corresponding change in its business.
-"The listed issuer should ensure that the enquiry or information gathering process is carried out efficiently and the announcement is made on an immediate basis."
-3.17 The listed issuer should avoid making a standard statement in its clarifying announcement or reply to the UMA guery such as "we have nothing to disclose" or "we are not aware of anything that may give rise to the unusual market activity", merely for convenience or expediency, without undertaking the necessary due diligence.
+- 3.16 The listed issuer should ensure that the enquiry or information gathering process is carried out efficiently and the announcement is made on an immediate basis. - 3.17 The listed issuer should avoid making a standard statement in its clarifying announcement or reply to the UMA query such as "we have nothing to disclose" or "we are not aware of anything that may give rise to the unusual market activity", merely for convenience or expediency, without undertaking the necessary due diligence.
 For example, where the reason for the UMA arises as a result of a proposal that the listed issuer is working on, this must be disclosed.